Ernest Gimson

-Ernest William Gimson (/ˈdʒɪmsən/; 21 December 1864 - 12 August 1919) was an English furniture designer and architect.
-Gimson was described by the art critic Nikolaus Pevsner as "the greatest of the English architect-designers".
+Ernest William Gimson (/ˈdʒɪmsən/; 21 December 1864 – 12 August 1919) was an English furniture designer and architect.
+He was described by the art critic Nikolaus Pevsner as "the greatest of the English architect-designers".
 Today his reputation is securely established as one of the most influential designers of the English Arts and Crafts movement in the late nineteenth and early twentieth centuries.